-When you’re looking for the best 4k monitor, you need to make sure you’re buying the right one.
-Many 4k monitors are made for gaming, which doesn’t necessarily mean it’s going to be great for casual and business you too.
+When you’re looking for the best 4K monitor, you need to make sure you’re buying the right one.
+Many 4K monitors are made for gaming, which doesn’t necessarily mean it’s going to be good for casual and business use too.

-And evem though many people choose a Macbook for its portability, when you’re at home, it’s best to use your laptop with a good monitor.
-It’s much better for your posture, and having the ability to use 2 or more screens is something you should take advantage of.
+And even though many people choose a Macbook for its portability, when you’re at home, it’s best to use your laptop with a good monitor.
+Not only is it better for your posture, having the ability to use 2 or more screens will increase your productivity and is something you should take advantage of.

 Finding a 4K monitor that works well with your Macbook Pro or Air isn’t particularly difficult either – there are a wide array of different options out there for you to choose from.
-So, let’s look at some of the best 4K monitors for Macbooks.
+So, let’s look at some of the best 4K monitors for Macbooks so you can take your pick of the bunch.

 Best 4K Monitor for Macbook Pro & Air